Score early Amazon Prime Day 2022 fashion deals on Adidas, Levi's, Ugg and Barefoot Dreams

 Whether you’re looking to stock up on wardrobe staples or try designer brands for less, we’ve rounded up several early Amazon Prime Day fashion deals you can score right now.
 Here’s everything you need to know about the sales happening ahead of Prime Day 2022.

-►Amazon Prime Day 2022: Shop the best early Amazon deals ahead of July 12
+►Amazon Prime Day 2022: Shop the best early Amazon deals before July 12

-►Nordstrom Anniversary sale: Shop early deals on beauty, fashion and home essentials
+►4th of July sales: 60+ best 4th of July sales to shop right now at Amazon, Walmart, Lowe's and more

 Amazon Prime Day 2022: Shopping guide